dexie/dexie-website/roadmap/dexie4.0.md

 # Workarounds for flaky browsers

 Dexie 4 catches various issues in the IndexedDB support for Chrome and Safari.
-Without dexie@4 tranasactions and write operations can suddenly fail in modern versions of Chrome and Safari but dexie makes sure to protect the end user from experience any issues.
+Without dexie@4 transactions and write operations can suddenly fail in modern versions of Chrome and Safari but dexie makes sure to protect the end user from experience any issues.
 It does this by reopening the database or redoing the transaction when these things happen - all without the developer having to worry about it.
 See issues [#543](https://github.com/dexie/Dexie.js/issues/543), [#613](https://github.com/dexie/Dexie.js/issues/613), [#1660](https://github.com/dexie/Dexie.js/issues/1660) and [#1829](https://github.com/dexie/Dexie.js/issues/1829).

 # Supports Dexie Cloud